redding/assert-sqlite/README.md

 ## Why should I use this?

 The idea is to relieve memory pressure and get some performance gains when running large test suites.
-The test suite needs to be sufficiently so that the gains from not keeping this data in memory outweight the overhead of storing/fetching the data from sqlite.
+The test suite needs to be sufficiently large so that the gains from not keeping this data in memory outweight the overhead of storing/fetching the data from sqlite.

 TODO: give some rough estimates of what suite sizes this starts to benefit